intfoundation/intchain-docs/docs/using-intchain/3-local-testnet.md

 ### intchain init
-Initialize the genesis.json file that will help you to set the consensus
+Initialize the genesis.json file that will help you to set the consensus.

 ```bash
 intchain --testnet init ./intchain/testnet/int_genesis.json